Address and contact info

 Danhostel Faxe is close to the town centre and overlooks the splendid blue lakes at Faxe Limestone Quarry.
 Stay one or two nights in this idyllic spot in the middle of the South Zealand countryside.
-At Danhostel Faxe, we have 22 rooms - most of which are en-suite - and can accommodate up to 82 guests.
+At Danhostel Faxe, we accommodate about 82 guests in 22 rooms, most of which have private bathrooms.
 We offer free Wi-Fi, free parking, a TV lounge, barbeque areas, laundry facilities, and a well-equipped guest kitchen.
-Our hostel is course certified and has room for up to 82 participants, so there is room for all who want to relax or hold events.
+Our hostel is course certified, so there is room for all who want to relax or hold events.

-When you stay at Danhostel Faxe, visit Europe's largest and most beautiful limestone quarry - Faxe Limestone Quarry.
-You will stand on a 63-million-year old sea, where sharks, crocodiles and squids swam among lovely corals.
-The fossils of these sea creatures helped to form the limestone quarry we see today.
-If you are the adventurous type, go fossil hunting with a guide from Geomuseum Faxe, or rent your own hammer and chisel at the museum and go on an adventure.
-One visit can last a whole day and will certainly be unforgettable.
-At the neighbouring Faxe Geological Museum, learn more about many fascinating discoveries.
+Stay at Danhostel Faxe and visit Europe's largest and most beautiful limestone quarry at Faxe Limestone Quarry.
+Stand on a 63-million-year old sea, where sharks, crocodiles and squids swam among lovely corals.
+Their fossils helped to form the limestone quarry we see today.
+Be adventurous and rent a hammer and chisel at the museum, or go fossil hunting with a guide from Geomuseum Faxe.
+A visit will be unforgettable.
+Learn more about many fascinating discoveries at the neighbouring Faxe Geological Museum.

-If you, your friends or family want to enjoy a grand tour, visit Denmark's oldest and best-preserved Renaissance castle, Gisselfeld Monastery.
-The name can be traced back to the year 1370, but the current buildings were built between 1547 and 1575 by Peder Oxe.
+Enjoy a grand tour of Denmark's oldest and best-preserved Renaissance castle, Gisselfeld Monastery which can be traced back to 1370; however, the current buildings were built between 1547 and 1575 by Peder Oxe.
 The name is a bit misleading because Gisselfeld Monastery was never a monastery.
-It was a castle that was used for defence with ring wall, drawbridges, arrow slits and a moat.
+It was a castle used for defence with ring wall, drawbridges, arrow slits and a moat.
 Today Gissenfeld Monastery is one of the largest estates with 3,850 ha of land.
-Annually, over 40,000 visitors come to enjoy the area, the beautiful castle park with the many carp ponds, and the botanical garden.
+Annually, over 40,000 visitors come to enjoy the area, the beautiful castle park with many carp ponds and the botanical garden.